 - Respecting privacy and confidentiality, whilst still complying with mandatory reporting regarding child abuse or criminal behaviour.

 - Ensuring adequate numbers of appropriately-qualified staff members.

 - Taking steps to avoid loss of client documentation.

 These may revolve around the use of intellectual property, copyright infringement, preaching that involves using an individual as an example without his or her permission, and / or libel, slander or defamation.

 Details of our PI cover can be found on page 11 of the Churches of Christ Insurance’s ‘Summary of Insurance’ document available for download from our website.
 Any queries regarding professional indemnity cover or general insurance solutions for churches should be directed to your CCI state representative.

-Written by Tess OliverTags: insurance, risk management
+Written by Tess OliverTags: insurance, liability, risk management